 Independence Day earned Ford both the 1996 Pulitzer Prize and the PEN/Faulkner Prize—the first book to receive both awards simultaneously.
 Twenty years in the making, his 2012 novel Canada follows fifteen-year-old Dell, who is left to make a new life for himself when his parents are imprisoned for bank robbery.
 Canada follows Dell on his journey across the United States’ northern border.
-A visionary tale of vast landscapes, complex identities and fragile humanity, it questions the fine line between the normal and the extraordinary, and the moments that haunt our settled view of the world.
+A visionary tale of vast landscapes, complex identities, and fragile humanity, it questions the fine line between the normal and the extraordinary, and the moments that haunt our settled view of the world.
 Andre Dubus III, writing in The New York Times Book Review, called the book “a masterwork by one of our finest writers working at the top of his form.”

 Born in Jackson, Mississippi in 1944, Richard Ford grew up between there and Little Rock, Arkansas.
 He is a graduate of Michigan State University.
 After college, he spent one uncomfortable semester in law school at Washington University in St. Louis before finding his way to the University of California, Irvine, where, under the tutelage of Oakley Hall and E.L.
 Doctorow, he earned an MFA in writing.
-A member of the American Academy of Arts and Letters, Ford has taught at Williams, Princeton, Harvard, Northwestern and at Bowdoin College.
+A member of the American Academy of Arts and Letters, Ford has taught at Williams, Princeton, Harvard, Northwestern, and Bowdoin College.
 His writing has appeared in The New York Times, Esquire, Granta, Le Monde, and The New Yorker among other magazines and journals.
 He lives in Maine with his wife, Kristina.